Changing a Birth Record

 Accurate birth records are a priority for the Office of Vital Records.
 State and county vital records staff work closely with hospitals and families to assure that information is correct.

-Although there is a lot of data associated with a birth record, only a small portion of that data - certification items - are printed on a certificate.
-These certification items include a subject’s:
+Birth records contain a lot of information but only some of that information - certification items – print on a certificate.
+Certification items include a subject’s:

 - First, middle, and last name